 How do I know that my toilet qualifies?

 Look for a stamp on your toilet to find the number of litres it uses per flush.
 The toilet’s flush volume is printed on the inside or rear of the label, on the top of the bowl, or on the flush valve.
 If the flush volume is 13 L (3.5 gal) or greater, it qualifies!

 I’m a tenant, can I replace the toilet in my rental property and receive the credit?

 No, you must be the property owner or representing the owner. (ie: husband or mother-in-law)

 Why am I not eligible if I live in a new building?

 Under the Provinical Water Conservation Plumbing Regulation, new homes are required to install 4.8-litre or less water-efficient toilets.
 This regulation applies to any new construction and renovations.
 The purpose of the tax credit is to replace older wasteful toilets with newer efficient models.

 Can I get a credit for more than one toilet?

-The toilet utility tax credit program goal is to provide incentives and opportunity to a greater number of homeowners, so we are offering one credit per home.
+The toilet utility tax credit program goal is to provide incentives and opportunity to a greater number of homeowners, so there is only one credit per home being offered.